Data Distribution Service (DDS)

 What is the relationship between DDS and ROS 2?

-DDS is the default connectivity middleware for ROS 2 (Robot Operating System 2).
-While ROS 1 used a custom TCP/UDP protocol with a central master, ROS 2 abstracts DDS to provide industry-grade reliability, security, and real-time capabilities out of the box.
+DDS is the built-in connectivity layer for ROS 2 (Robot Operating System 2).
+ROS 1 leaned on a custom TCP/UDP setup with a central master, but ROS 2 wraps DDS for rock-solid reliability, security, and real-time performance straight out of the box.

 How does DDS differ from MQTT?

-MQTT relies on a central broker and is designed for low-bandwidth IoT over the public internet.
-DDS is broker-less, peer-to-peer, and data-centric, designed for high-performance, real-time LAN communication within and between robots.
-DDS is faster but requires more complex configuration.
+MQTT needs a central broker and works great for low-bandwidth IoT over the public internet.
+DDS skips the broker—it's peer-to-peer and data-focused, built for blazing-fast, real-time local network chats within and across robots.
+DDS is speedier, but it takes more setup finesse.

 Is DDS suitable for wireless (Wi-Fi/5G) networks?

-What is the overhead of using DDS on an embedded microcontroller?
+What’s the overhead of running DDS on an embedded microcontroller?

-Standard DDS implementations can be heavy, but "Micro-XRCE-DDS" is specifically designed for microcontrollers (like STM32 or ESP32).
-It bridges resource-constrained devices to the main DDS network, allowing simple sensors to participate in the global data space.
+Regular DDS can be a bit heavy for tiny devices, but "Micro-XRCE-DDS" is tailor-made for microcontrollers like STM32 or ESP32.
+It links those low-power gadgets to the full DDS network, letting simple sensors jump into the global data pool.

 How do I handle network security with DDS?

-What happens if two robots publish to the same topic simultaneously?
+What happens if two robots publish to the same topic at once?

-Why are my robots not discovering each other on the network?
+Why can't my robots find each other on the network?

 Does DDS guarantee data delivery?